-Co-requisite: Students must also be studying Mathematics Applications or Mathematics Methods.
+Co-requisite: Students must also be studying Mathematics Applications or MathematicsMethods.
+Suggested Home Study: At least 4 hours per week.

 Physics is a fundamental science that endeavours to explain the natural phenomena that occur in the universe.
 Its power lies in the use of a comparatively small number of assumptions, models, laws and theories to explain a wide range of phenomena, from the incredibly small to the incredibly large.
 Physics has helped to unlock the mysteries of the universe and provides the foundation of understanding upon which modern technologies and all other sciences are based.